 3. Employee recognition leads to happier employees

 Taking the extra step to thank your employees for their hard work can make a great impact, increasing employee satisfaction by 37% and reducing costs by 30%.
+Anything you can do to increase retention rates is sure to please your senior leaders.
 The good news is that implementing employee recognition programs or saying thanks is easy to do!

 4. Employee wellbeing is a key factor in employee happiness

 With so many uncertainties around health, family, and childcare, our collective wellbeing took a hit last year.
 But wellbeing can contribute to an almost 30% increase in how even engaged employees evaluate their lives, so it’s in a company’s best interest to integrate it into its internal communication plan.

 5. Add some fun to your internal comms strategy

 A fun work environment has long been a priority for millennials, and it turns out Gen-Z is no different, with 65% of Gen-Z employees saying they value fun in the workplace.
 Internal comms is now an important part of employee retention.
 While office-wide happy hours, team retreats, and a well-designed office with games became the norm in the past decade, that’s harder to maintain when your employees are working remotely.
 If you’re redoing your internal communications plan, finding a way to add remote fun is important to boosting employee morale.